luz-ojeda/cook-api/README.md

 ## Postman Collection

-You can find the Postman collection for this API here.
+You can find the Postman collection for this API here

 It uses `http://localhost:5255` by default so if you choose to run the API with Docker, update accordingly.